kimshortreed/DSCsandbox/missing-gnome-poster.md

 >##### Tips
 >- You could try moving the **Draw freehand lines** pencil around until you see a vertical line, but it's difficult draw a _perfectly_ vertical line by hand.
 Fortunately, _Inkscape_ has a way to make perfectly straight lines...
->- Hold down **Ctrl (or Command)** as you move the mouse around _slowly_ and notice what happens: you will see the red line hold position perfectly at various points, such as exactly horizontal, or at 45°, or at at vertical, which is what we want.
+>- Hold down **Ctrl (or Command)** as you move the mouse around _slowly_ and notice what happens: you will see the red line hold position perfectly at various points, such as exactly horizontal, or at 45°, or exactly vertical, which is what we want.
 >- Once you have a vertical line at the length and position you want, click again to create your line.
 >
 >![Inkscape vertical line demo](images/vertical-line-demo.png)

-<span style="color:red">**IMPORTANT**</span>: **you may not actually see a line at this point**, and this is because we need to tell _Inkscape_ what style of line we want, which is the next step...
+**<mark>IMPORTANT</mark>: you may not actually see a line at this point**, and this is because we need to tell _Inkscape_ what style of line we want, which is the next step...

 ##### 4.3.1.
 In _Inkscape_'s main menu, select "Object > Fill and Stroke..."